Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Quizzes

-This class will have no exams.
-Instead, we will have about 5 quizzes (approximately biweekly), which will ask some simple questions on course material.
-Each quiz should take you about 20 minutes.
+This class will have about 8 quizzes (approximately weekly), which will ask some simple questions on course material.
 Quizzes will be cumulative.
-We may have in-class or take-home quizzes.

-In-class quizzes will happen in class on Wednesdays.
+Quizzes will take place in class on Wednesdays.
 These quizzes will be closed book and internet.
 You may bring a single sheet of handwritten notes.
 (It’s fine to write on both sides.)
-You will have half an hour to complete the quiz.
+Each quiz will generally last 10 minutes, but some may be longer.

 Regrades.
 You can ask for your quiz to be regraded up until two days after grades have been assigned.
 Regrades may increase or decrease your grade.

 Drops.
-In computing your final grade, we will drop your lowest quiz score.
+In computing your final quiz grade, we will drop your lowest quiz score.

 Exceptions